 Building upon the success of the first ever Firefighter for a Day class, the Paducah Fire Department is inviting anyone 18 years of age or older to apply for the 2nd annual class which will be held Saturday, October 28.
 The free one-day class, taught by members of the Paducah Fire Department, will be from 8:30 a.m. until 4:30 p.m. at the Inland Logistics and Marine Institute located at 631 Marine Way in downtown Paducah.
 Participants should wear tennis shoes and comfortable clothes.

-The instructors will be from the Paducah Fire Department.
-Firefighter for a Day will include a combination of classroom instruction, demonstrations, and hands-on activities.
-The curriculum may include the history of the fire services, Paducah Fire Department organization and procedures, fire ground operations, personal protective equipment, self-contained breathing apparatus, search and rescue, portable fire extinguisher training, a smoke maze, vehicle extrication using the jaws-of-life, and aerial ladder climbing.
+Firefighter for a Day is a combination of classroom instruction, demonstrations, and hands-on activities.
+The curriculum includes the history of the fire services, Paducah Fire Department organization and procedures, fire ground operations, personal protective equipment, self-contained breathing apparatus, search and rescue, portable fire extinguisher training, a smoke maze, vehicle extrication using the jaws-of-life, and aerial ladder climbing.

 For more information or if you have questions, please contact Assistant Chief Montgomery at firstname.lastname@example.org.